 Ground was officially broken for the new AVATAR-inspired land at Disney’s Animal Kingdom on Jan.
 8, 2014 and announced on the Disney Parks Blog.
 During the ceremony, Disney parks executives and Imagineers, as well as Avatar Producer Jon Landau, were accompanied by large blue a Na’vi as they held blue Na’vi-inspired shovels for a photo op.
 The multi-year and largest expansion in Disney’s Animal Kingdom history, the new land will invite Walt Disney World Resort guests to experience the wonders of Pandora when they fly with the banshees, encounter the Na’vi and explore a rich cultural environment with mountains that float and interactive plants that glow at night.

-The new area will be know as Pandora – The World of AVATAR and is expected to open sometime in 2017.
+The new area will be know as Pandora – The World of AVATAR and is expected to open SUMMER 2017.

 Avatar Overview with a Little History